-Note: For disaster recovery (DR) options, see the Configuring Relativity after Disaster Recovery Failover document on the Relativity Community.
+Note: For disaster recovery (DR) options, see the Disaster Recovery guide on the Relativity Community.
 There are many options for replication/mirroring of a site for failover in a Disaster Recovery situation.
 This document outlines the necessary steps to take after a failover in order to return Relativity to an operating state.

 Second line defense

 The second line of defense is nearline data storage.
 Data is nearline if it can be brought online quickly.
 For example, your most recent backup file saved on a SAN is "nearline" and immediately accessible .
 It should be free of corruption.

 The third line of defense is offline data.
 Offline data can be removed from nearline data in both time and space.
 For large data, you can manually ship an offline data backup or move it over the Internet over a period of several days.
 The time differential depends on the following factors: